Architecture Summer Camp

 • Assist the Lead Design Mentor with design discussions, workshops, and activities.

-• Attendance to all summer camp days (June 26, 27, and 28) required.
+• Attendance to all summer camp days required.

-• (2) Design Mentor trainings (listed below) required.
+• (2) Design Mentor trainings required.

 • Open to non-members and all design professionals and students (architects, planners, designers, and related fields).